kuwv/python-superstate/README.md

 ## States

-A Fluidstate state machine must have one initial state and at least one other additional state.
+A Superstate state machine must have one initial state and at least one other additional state.

 A state may have pre and post callbacks, for running some code on state *on_entry* and *on_exit*, respectively.
 These params can be method names (as strings),